2017 Spring Lecture Series

 In 1902, the Secessionist artists in Vienna held an exhibit featuring a monumental statue of Beethoven.
 Gustav Klimt was asked to paint a mural in the room leading to the statue.
 It is Klimt’s most controversial painting because of its erotic imagery and its possible meanings.
-TICKETS
+SOLD OUT

 (FRI, APR 28) SHAKESPEARE’S “JULIUS CAESAR”

 Presented by Arlene Okerlund

 No drama is more relevant to today’s global politics than Julius Caesar.
 Shakespeare’s Roman tragedy delves deeply into men’s motives—some moral, some self-interested—that lead inevitably to unintended consequences.
 As always, Shakespeare’s language soars and inspires as it explores people and politics.
 SOLD OUT

 (FRI, MAY 5) FLANNERY O’CONNOR ~ A GOOD MAN IS HARD TO FIND

 Presented by William M. Chace, Ph.D.